rpgreview/papersandpaychecks/cow-orkers.md

 **Get Out Of Jail**

-A character with the Get Out Of Jail perk can literally avoid any jailable offense
+A character with the Get Out Of Jail perk can literally avoid any jailable offense, through a combination of implied threats and political connections.
+However, its use costs the character a point of CHA.
+Eventually all the favours catch up with them.

 **Guild Member**

+A character with the Guild Member perk is a member of the local Thieves' Guild.
+This provides the benefits of protection in the racket, resulting in a 10% increase in the character's wage due to advance information along with lodgings, if necessary, and legal representation.
+Note that multiple Guilds often have demarcation disputes and the Guild may ask for assistance with an offer that one cannot refuse.

 **Henchmen**